kgateway-dev/kgateway/docs/content/reference/cli/glooctl_create_authconfig.md

       --dry-run                    print kubernetes-formatted yaml rather than creating or updating a resource -i, --interactive                use interactive mode
-      --kubeconfig string          kubeconfig to use, if not standard one --name string                name of the resource to read or write -n, --namespace string           namespace for reading or writing resources (default "gloo-system") -o, --output OutputType          output format: (yaml, json, table, kube-yaml, wide) (default table) --use-consul                 use Consul Key-Value storage as the backend for reading and writing config (VirtualServices, Upstreams, and Proxies)
+      --kubeconfig string          kubeconfig to use, if not standard one -o, --output OutputType          output format: (yaml, json, table, kube-yaml, wide) (default table) --use-consul                 use Consul Key-Value storage as the backend for reading and writing config (VirtualServices, Upstreams, and Proxies)
 ```